is now available! Read about the new features and fixes from September.

 Turning on Settings Sync

-You can turn on Settings Sync using the Turn On Settings Sync... entry in the Manage gear menu at the bottom of the Activity Bar.
+You can turn on Settings Sync by using the Backup and Sync Settings... entry in the Manage gear menu or the Accounts menu at the bottom of the Activity Bar.

-Selecting the Sign in & Turn on button will ask you to choose between signing in with your Microsoft or GitHub account.
+When you select the Sign in button, you can choose between signing in with your Microsoft or GitHub account.

-After making this selection, the browser will open so that you can sign in to your Microsoft or GitHub account.
-When a Microsoft account is chosen, you can use either personal accounts, such as Outlook accounts, or Azure accounts, and you can also link a GitHub account to a new or existing Microsoft account.
+After making this selection, the browser opens so that you can sign in to your Microsoft or GitHub account.
+If you choose a Microsoft account, you can use either personal accounts, such as Outlook accounts, or Azure accounts, and you can also link a GitHub account to a new or existing Microsoft account.

-After signing in, Settings Sync will be turned on and continue to synchronize your preferences automatically in the background.
+After signing in, Settings Sync is turned on and continues to synchronize your preferences automatically in the background.

 Merge or Replace